nikvuk92/PGA_2024/Project.md

 Plink can convert to other file formats as well, you can have a look in the manual for the different types of conversions

 # PART 1: Merging, Filtering, QC steps
-*Remember, you are only filtering the modern reference dataset*
+*Remember, you are only filtering the modern reference dataset* The filtering values below are just stand in values.
+They might be good picks or there might be better ones.
+Whatever you choose in the end try to rationalize your choices.

 ## Step 1 Filtering for missing data
 First, we filter for marker missingness: